NedaABD/Lossless-Compression-of-LLM-Weights/README.md

 ### Similarity Calculation
 Not applicable.
-Compression is driven by **entropy modeling**, not semantic similarity.
+Compression is driven by entropy modeling, not semantic similarity.

 ---

 ### Recommendation
 Not applicable.
-This repository implements a **systems-level compression framework**, not a recommendation system.
+This repository implements a systems-level compression framework, not a recommendation system.

 ---